 Frank Franklyn Young Rail Specialist Award

-The RTAA Management Committee awarded their annual Young Rail Specialist Achievement Award for Excellence and Innovation in Canberra on 28 November 2012.
-This award is granted to an eligible young specialist in the rail infrastructure industry (not necessarily an engineer) to recognise and encourage their contribution in their field, or generally in areas that are relevant to the objectives of the RTAA.
+The RTAA awards their annual Young Rail Specialist Achievement Award for Excellence and Innovation to an eligible young specialist in the rail infrastructure industry (not necessarily an engineer) to recognise and encourage his/her contribution in their field, or generally in areas that are relevant to the objectives of the RTAA.
 The prize for this prestigious award is a trip to an international rail exhibition to the value of up to $10,000.
-The award is granted annually to a deserving nominee at the Gala Dinner at the AusRAIL Conference.

 Winner - Rimmy Chahal (John Holland Rail)

 Highly Commended - Greg Salisbury (Leighton Contractors)

 Past winners of this prestigious Award have been: Adam Morris (2008), Damien Brizzi (2009) and Ilija Kolak (2010) and James Vu (2011).

 Francis Gustave Franklyn was born in Lismore in 1911.
 Frank began his career in the railways as a cadet draftsman and over a career spanning 47 years he achieved the role of General Manager, Way and Works Branch, Public Transport Commission of NSW more recently known as the Chief Civil Engineer, in 1976.

 In 1979 he was elected as Vice President of the Rail Track Association, a position he held until 1987.
 He continued to attend Council meetings until 1990 when he officially retired from the Association.
 He was awarded Honorary Life Member of the RTAA, and remained very active in our Association until 2007.
 He passed away in September 2008.